 Since the denominator has distinct linear factors we can write the rational fraction as the sum of two or more partial fractions as follows:

-By multiplying both sides by we have:
+By multiplying both sides by

 From this equation we can match terms of the same degree to determine the coefficients by solving the following system of equations: